saratsiri/interview-proj/interview-proj/README.md

 - **Category Coverage**: Consumer Insights, Experience, Futurist, Marketing, Technology, Sustainability
 - **Semantic Embeddings**: Pre-computed sentence transformer vectors for instant similarity matching
 - **Dynamic Prompting**: Real-time style example selection based on content requirements

+> **🚀 Future Enhancement**: As the article database grows significantly, the system will migrate to **Qdrant** or other specialized vector databases for improved performance, scalability, and advanced similarity search capabilities.
+Current pickle-based storage is optimal for the current 68-article collection but will be upgraded for larger datasets.

 ### Style Matching Process
 1. **Query Analysis**: Content brief semantic embedding generation